Spratley Meadow with its original main stand |

 I was on my final day of annual leave after abandoning a trip to a cricket tournament in Bangkok owing to the floods out there.
 I wanted a nice venue that was near to home but just a bit too awkward for a midweek visit in winter.
 I made an inspired choice.

 It was about 2.55, but I still popped into the clubhouse.
 The barman kindly sold me a bottle of Pedigree and put it in a plastic glass so I could take it out with me.
 I headed for the raised stand which was named in the honour of two men Mike Gahagan and Graham Taylor.
-Since my visit, the slope on the pitch had more or less gone as land had been dug out, forming small banks around three sides of the pitch.
-The surface looked in great condition, which was as well as Town were hosting the home games of Tokyngton Manor in the same league from the start of the season.

 The game lacked quality in the early stages, particularly in the two defences.
 There were plenty of opportunities being squandered through poor finishing or the lack of a decent final pass.
-It was pretty even until the hosts went one up after about twenty five minutes.
+It was pretty even until the hosts went one up after about twenty-five minutes.

 In the second half Town pushed their left back forward and this made a huge difference as they quickly took control.
-I felt quite sorry for the Sun keeper as he looked round while commenting, obviously looking for a bit of sympathy.
+I felt quite sorry for the Sun keeper as he looked around while commenting, obviously looking for a bit of sympathy.
 He was under siege and gradually the goals came, some with cracking finishes.
-Sun were bottom of the league and it wasn't hard to see why.
+Sun were bottom of the league and it wasn't hard to see why.It had been a lovely afternoon out, which would have been even better had Stevenage not missed a late penalty which would have completed my fixed odds coupon.
+Still, you can't have everything!

 No comments: